 - It stores the value in the instance’s

-the first time it’s called. - After that, accessing the property is as fast as a dictionary lookup.
+__dict__the first time it’s called. - After that, accessing the property is as fast as a dictionary lookup.

-You can verify that by checking __dict__
+You can verify that by checking __dict__:

-is now just stored like any other attribute.
+print(df.__dict__)Code language: Python (python)You’ll see that expensive_computation is now just stored like any other attribute.

 Comparison with @cached_property

-.
-You might be wondering—how is cache_property
+Python 3.8 introduced @functools.cached_property.
+You might be wondering—how is cache_property different?

-is writable.
-You can manually override or delete it.cache_property
+cached_propertyis writable.
+You can manually override or delete it.cache_propertyis strict: read-only after the first calculation.

 This small difference can be crucial for making sure properties aren’t accidentally mutated in large codebases.